Documentation

 Agent self-registers

-curl -X POST https://api.openweave.dev/api/auth/join/ \
+curl -X POST https://backend.openweave.dev/api/auth/join/ \

 -H "Content-Type: application/json" \